Senate: Credit Suisse still helps rich Americans evade taxes

 “Our clear policy is to close undeclared accounts when identified and to discipline any employee who fails to comply with bank policy or falls short of Credit Suisse’s standards of conduct,” it said.

-The Senate report noted Credit Suisse’s cooperation with the investigation, including having hired new leaders.
+The Senate report noted Credit Suisse’s cooperation with the investigation, including having appointed new leadership.

 The Swiss lender paid a discounted fine of $1.3 billion to the U.S. Justice Department after pleading guilty in 2014 to conspiracy to aid and assist U.S. taxpayers in filing false income tax returns and other documents with the IRS.